Andrian2701/andrian2701/README.md

-### Hi, I'm Andrian :wave:
+### Hi, I'm Andrian:

 Skilled and dedicated software engineer specializing in frontend development.
+I possess a professional attitude and a strong desire to learn and grow in my career.

 #### Contacts: